 2013: A Normal Year and a Petty Fight on the Lhotse Face

 Everest 2013 was a good year for most climbers but a difficult one for the professionals.
 Overall it could be termed a normal year with little drama with one large exception.
 There were an estimated 658 summits in the spring of 2013, 539 on the south and 119 on the north.
 8 confirmed deaths.
 This was the most summits in the history of Everest including to 2016.

 2013 brought the inexcusable behavior of both Sherpas and professional climbers arguing and fighting about who had the right to climb on the Lhotse Face while the fixed ropes were being set for the commercial teams.
 This incident, in my opinion, accelerated the creation of Sherpa owned guide services that are beginning to dominate Everest.

-For many climbers, they accomplished a lifelong dream, returned safely home to a family who have started to breathe again.
+For many climbers, they accomplished a lifelong dream, returned safely home to a family who has started to breathe again.
 With an unparalleled lifetime experience, for some their lives were changed forever.
-Read my season recap here.
+Read my 2013 season recap here.

 2014: 19 Deaths and Nepal Side Closed

 The Everest 2014 season was full of tragedy with 19 deaths from an ice serac release off the West Shoulder of Everest onto the Khumbu Icefall.
 Shameful exploitation and thin coverage of the real story by the general media created unnecessary drama where the focus should have been on the victims and their families.